DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-client.md

 ## hermes-client.trashbin_retention {#hermes-client.trashbin_retention}

 - *Description* : Number of days to keep removed data in trashbin before permanently deleting it.
-  `0`/`unset` disable the trashbin : data will be immediatly deleted.
+  `0`/`unset` disable the trashbin : data will be immediately deleted.
 - *Mandatory* : No
 - *Type* : integer
 - *Default value* : 0 *(no trashbin)*